ajy25/TabularMagic/README.md

 ## Why does TabularMagic exist?

 While numerous autoML solutions have emerged to streamline data science workflows at an enterprise scale, low-code data science packages tailored for small tabular datasets remain scarce.
 TabularMagic strives to fill this void, offering a straightforward Python interface for common data science routines.
-This package relieves users from the tedious tasks often associated with such projects – maintaining separate train and test data, one-hot encoding and scaling features, and benchmarking various machine learning models, many of which require hyperparameter tuning.
+This package relieves users from the tedious tasks often associated with such projects – maintaining separate train and test data, one-hot encoding and scaling features, and proper cross-validation benchmarking of various machine learning models, many of which require hyperparameter tuning.

 ## Installation and dependencies